Mario Montessori: Maria's Only Son

 Birth and Early Life

 On March 31, 1898, Maria Montessori gave birth to a boy.
 Montessori was faced with a difficult choice for that time in Italy.
 Marrying Montesano would mean giving up her career to stay at home and raise her son, a career that had defined exactly who she was and fought against so much oppression to get to.
 Not marrying and raising a child alone would have been a terrible stigma given the social situation at the time.
 A difficult decision was made to quietly have the child, and send it off to live elsewhere.
 Montessori and Montesano agreed they would do this, as long as they never married anyone.
 Fred Kelpin notes that his name was listed as "Mario Montesano Montessori."
 He also notes his father, Giuseppe Montesano, is listed as the father while the mother is listed as simply "NN," which is used when the mother is to remain anonymous.
+Therefore, Maria Montessori never had a husband.

 Eventually, Giuseppe Montesano broke his promise.
 In 1901, Montesano claimed custody of Mario and soon married Maria Aprile (he seemed to really like the name Maria).
 Montessori broke off all contact with Montesano after that and dove into her work.
 When Mario was 14 (February, 1913), he made the decision that he wanted to meet his mother.
 Maria had visited Mario before, but she had never been previously identified as Mario's mother.
 Maria went to the boarding school Mario attended and they both agreed - he would stay with his mother.